sandialabs/pvcracks/README.md

 [![License: BSD 3-Clause](https://img.shields.io/badge/license-BSD%203--Clause-blue.svg)](LICENSE)

-License details can be found in the "License" folder.

 ## Overview

 PVCracks is the DuraMAT project that investigates the effects of cracks on power loss in photovoltaic (PV) solar cells and tracks crack progression over time.
 We provide: